offensive-packaging/documentation/qemu/index.md

                  use 'file' as a drive image
- -mtdblock file  use 'file' as on-board Flash memory image -sd file        use 'file' as SecureDigital card image -pflash file    use 'file' as a parallel flash image -snapshot       write to temporary files instead of disk image files -fsdev local,id=id,path=path,security_model=mapped-xattr|mapped-file|passthrough|none [,writeout=immediate][,readonly=on][,fmode=fmode][,dmode=dmode]
+ -mtdblock file  use 'file' as on-board Flash memory image -sd file        use 'file' as SecureDigital card image -snapshot       write to temporary files instead of disk image files -fsdev local,id=id,path=path,security_model=mapped-xattr|mapped-file|passthrough|none [,writeout=immediate][,readonly=on][,fmode=fmode][,dmode=dmode]